yanweifu/embedding_zero-shot-learning/README.md

 Another extendable point is that we can use other types of features to enable the whole pipeline.
 Please refer to my recent publication: Transductive Multi-view Zero-Shot Learning, accepted to TPAMI.

-Anyway, I believe this framework would be more effecient and accurate to solve zero-shot learning problems in general than the other methods.

 --Yanwei Fu, Feb 4th, 2015